 Blogging Mistakes to Avoid

 Choosing a niche only for money.
-If you pick “credit card reviews” because commissions are high but you have zero interest in personal finance, you’ll burn out before you publish your tenth article.
-Interest matters for longevity.
+If you pick a niche because commissions are high but you have zero interest in it, you’ll burn out before you publish your tenth article.

 Ignoring SEO from day one.
 Every article you write should target a specific keyword.
 Going back to optimize old articles is possible but takes more work than doing it right the first time.